 The tax rates are based on your receiving the maximum credit against FUTA taxes.
-You are entitled to the maximum credit if you paid all state unemployment tax by the due date of your Form 940 or if you were not required to pay state unemployment tax during the calendar year due to your state experience rate.
+You are entitled to the maximum credit if you paid all state unemployment tax by the due date of your Form 940 or if you weren't required to pay state unemployment tax during the calendar year due to your state experience rate.

 Example.
-During first quarter, you had three employees: Employees A, B, and C. You paid \$11,000 to Employee A, \$2,000 to Employee B, and \$4,000 to Employee C.
+During the first quarter, you had three employees: Employees A, B, and C. You paid \$11,000 to Employee A, \$2,000 to Employee B, and \$4,000 to Employee C. None of the payments made were exempt from FUTA tax.

-To figure your liability for the first quarter, add the first \$7,000 of each employee's wages:
+To figure your liability for the first quarter, add the first \$7,000 of each employee's wages subject to FUTA tax: